Generic35/Blockchain-Election-Smart-Contract/README.md

 # BlockchainElection

 - A decentralized election with two candidates and unlimited voters.
-- A front end app uses web3.js allow users to make their choice and confirm their vote transaction via Metamask.
+- A front end app uses web3.js allowing users to make their choicem, and then confirm their vote transaction via Metamask.